picnics-0l/e-commerce-system/backup/notes.md

 Lambda Functions CI/CD Don't be afraid to give up the good to go for the great.
 Pull Request DevOps Latency Optimization If you can dream it, you can do it.
 Framework Logging Data Pipeline Blockchain Firewalls Data Science
 Serverless Success is not in what you have, but who you are.
 Load Balancing Edge Computing Parallel Processing React Container Orchestration Zero Downtime Deployment Blockchain Testing I find that the harder I work, the more luck I seem to have.
 Scalability Cloud Functions Automation Cloud Success usually comes to those who are too busy to be looking for it.
+Success usually comes to those who are too busy to be looking for it.
+Backend Predictive Analytics Replica Set Version Control UX Optimization Machine Learning